emsifa/validasaur/README.md

 #### Make Your own Simple Rule Validation

-In this example we will make a `isOdd` rule validation that check odd number.
+In this example we will make an `isOdd` rule validation that check odd number.

 First, let's make `is_odd.ts` like this: